 Mitigation: The board maintains safeguarding policies and procedures including safer recruitment which are reviewed and approved by the board annually.
 The board receives termly safeguarding reports from the safeguarding link trustee on the single central register to confirm all necessary checks are complete and up-to-date.
-All staff and governors declare annually they have the latest version of Keeping Children Safe in Education.
+All staff and governors declare annually they have read the latest version of Keeping Children Safe in Education.

-Financial risk: Reduction in pupils on roll
+Financial risk: Reduction in the number of pupils on roll.